Transportation in Italy

 Cycling has always been a popular activity and sport in Italy.
 In recent years, many sights have invested in building bike paths and trails, encouraging a sustainable and accessible mode of exploration for most visitors.
 The emergence of electric bikes has also contributed to enjoying visitors and ventures on two wheels.

-The Dolomites and Alps, major tourist attractions in Italy, offer seamless routes for every level of traveller, while Liguria features flat and enjoyable paths running through most of the coast.
+The Dolomites and Alps is a major tourist attraction in Italy.
+It offers seamless routes for every level of traveler, while Liguria features flat and enjoyable paths running through most of the coast.
 Rome offers a 32-kilometre-long path for cyclists that runs along the Tiber River via the city centre.

 Travel requirement guide in Italy